jnunemaker/flipper-redis/README.md

 ## Internals

-Currently, each feature is stored in a redis hash.
+Each feature is stored in a redis hash.
 Getting a feature is therefore one redis call to get all the keys for the feature.

 ```ruby
 require 'flipper/adapters/redis'